 A hackathon is an event of any duration where interested volunteers come together to solve problems creatively using technology.
 Each participant will learn about programming, technology and security by applying each skill to complete challenges for a chance to win prizes.
 2017 Innovation Hackathon is sponsored by The Coca-Cola Company and CACI International Inc.

-Those interested in becoming a 2017 Innovation Hackathon sponsor should contact Dr. Evette Hyder-Davis, NOVA-Woodbridge Dean of Business & Social Sciences by April 19th at (703) 878-5637 or email@example.com.
-All participants can register onsite at the hackathon event or by visiting their website.
+Those interested in becoming a 2017 Innovation Hackathon sponsor should contact Dr. Evette Hyder-Davis, NOVA-Woodbridge Dean of Business & Social Sciences by April 19th at (703) 878-5637 or firstname.lastname@example.org.
+All participants can register onsite at the hackathon event.

 Media Contact: Kristina Ogburn | 703.503.6338 | email@example.com